-- · Considered results and declared dividends. - · Approved Group budget. - Considered and approved major capital projects, including new acquisitions and increases in the Company's holdings.
-The new acquisitions included: 60% controlling stake in UNICO Logistics Co.
-Ltd, South Korea; 72.9% controlling stake in Transworld Feeders FZCO and Avana Global FZCO, United Arab Emirates; 100% assets of National Industries Park, Dubai Auto Zone and Dubai Textile City, United Arab Emirates; and 100% stake in syncreon, United States of America.
+- · considered results and declared dividends; - approved Group budget; and - · considered and approved major capital projects, including new acquisitions and increases in the Company's holdings.
+The new acquisitions mainly included: 100% controlling stake in Imperial Logistics, South Africa; 51% controlling stake in Africa FMCG Distribution Ltd and J&J Group both located in Africa.